-Generative Neuro-Symbolic Visual Reasoning by Growing and Reusing Modules (GENOME) [11] focuses on the task of generative software module learning, based on one pretrained LLM generating signatures (input/output) for these software modules and reasoning steps, then having another pretrained LLM create the software module based on those and have a deductive reasoner evaluate the module on a test case.
+Generative Neuro-Symbolic Visual Reasoning by Growing and Reusing Modules (GENOME) focuses on the task of generative software module learning [11].
+Its architecture is based on one LLM generating signatures (input/output) for these software modules and reasoning steps, while another LLM subsequently creates the targeted software module based on those; as usually, both LLMs have been created by means of pre-training.
+Finally, GENOME employs a deductive reasoner to evaluate the LLM-generated module on a test case.

-The system consists of three stages: module initialisation, module generation, and module execution.
-The representation for this paper is depicted in Figure 13.
-First, an LLM assesses a visual-language question and outputs new module signatures and operation steps as a response to the query (3c), if current modules from a library cannot provide an adequate response.
-In the next step, the LLM generates a module (software code) based on the signature/test case (3c, 2nd component).
-Finally, the module is executed by passing it a visual query (2a).
+Figure 13 shows the Boxology representation of GENOME.
+The system consists of three stages, module initialisation, module generation and module execution, represented by two compositional and one elementary pattern.
+First, an LLM assesses a visual-language question and outputs new module signatures and operation steps as a response to the query (pattern 3c), if current modules from a library cannot provide an adequate response.
+In the next step, the LLM generates a module (software code) based on the signature/test case (pattern 3c, 2nd component).
+Finally, the module is executed by passing it a visual query (pattern 2a).